search ]

 21. Concatenate Files in the Admin Interface

-To speed up the loading of the admin interface, WordPress combines JavaScript files into one address.
-If there are JavaScript errors in the admin interface, you can try using this code to disable file concatenation:
+To speed up the admin interface, WordPress combines JavaScript files into a single request.
+If you encounter JavaScript errors in the dashboard, you can disable this concatenation:

 define( 'CONCATENATE_SCRIPTS', false );